How do I check the tire pressure on my Lincoln vehicle?

 - If the pressure is low, add air by placing the end of an air pump hose over the tire valve.
 If you’re using a high-pressure air hose at a station, only fill the tire for five seconds, then stop.
 Lower-pressure personal air pumps can stay on for longer, especially if the tire is very low.
-Never leave the pump alone as it could overinflate the tire and damage it.
+Never leave the pump alone, it could overinflate the tire and cause damage.

 - Recheck the pressure.
 If the tire is overinflated, you can release air by pressing the valve inside the tire valve stem.